fkaduk/kobodeck/README.md

 ## how to use it

-When wifi is turned on, kobodeck connects to your Readeck instance in the background, downloads new unread articles as EPUBs, and archives any articles you have finished reading.
+When wifi is turned on, kobodeck connects to your Readeck instance in the background, and checks (read-only) in the Kobo database which articles have not been read yet.
+These are downloaded and the status of changed articles in the is synced to Readeck.

 If any files changed, it triggers a fake USB connection to prompt Nickel to rescan the library.
-Press **Connect** to rescan immediately, or **Cancel** — the files are already downloaded either way.
+Press **Connect** to rescan
+immediately, or **Cancel** — the files are already downloaded either way.

 ![screenshot of the connect dialog on a Kobo Glo HD reader](assets/connect-dialog.png)